Easy Green Smoothie, why do I love thee? Let me count the ways.

 We don’t get much bitter taste in the Standard American Diet, except sometimes coffee.
 According to Ayurveda, there are six tastes, and we want to get all of them at each meal for general wellness.
 It’s easy to incorporate them all into a smoothie:

 - Astringent – Lemon/Lime

 - Sour – Lemon/Lime

 - Bitter – Greens

-Of all the six tastes available in our culture, bitter is the most rare.
-And yet, according to Ayurveda, it has this wonderful ability to scrape and clean our physical and energetic channels, and cool us down!
-Our palates are not used to bitterness, so as you begin to incorporate more greens into your smoothies, you might need to add fruit to them.
+Of all the six tastes available in our culture, bitter is the most rare in our culture.
+And yet, according to Ayurveda, bitter taste has this wonderful ability to scrape and clean our physical and energetic channels, and cool us down!
+Greens are considered bitter, so as you begin to incorporate more greens into your smoothies easily while combining with sweet fruit.
 Bananas, apples, peaches, strawberries, pineapple, and pears are all great choices.
 Dates are a yummy way to sweeten anything.
 Over time, you can decrease the fruit.

 5. Encourages Culinary Creativity and Connection

 Making a green smoothie is a co-creative act, meaning we can’t try to control it too much.
 Make it with what you have around.
 Then taste it and add something else.
 You’ll learn as you go.
 Cucumbers are sweet.
 Carrots are even sweeter.
 You could even give sweet potatoes a try!
 For a creamy addition try a little bit of avocado.
 If you’re super hungry, add oats or tahini.
 Concerned about too much sugar?
 Add some almonds.
 There are endless combinations to create a delicious, plant-based smoothie, and reconnect to food as earth’s nourishing offering to us.